 If you are planning to bug out to an area outside of the city, or if you are caught away from home, it may seem like the shortest route is the best course of action.
 But, keep in mind that main roads and busy intersections will quickly become overwhelmed with people trying to flee just like you are.

 Most people only know one or two ways to get out of the city and these are usually main roads.
 Those who are looking to steal supplies will see main roads and intersections as prime locations to ambush unwary travelers.
-Get a map of your area now and plan several routes out of the city and from work to home that use side roads rather than highways and state routes.

 3. Bottleneck Points